nxg9997/Nightcap-Studios-IGME601/README.md

 Google Drive is a pretty cool service where we can chuck large files at it and it'll save them.
 You can find the link here:

 [Google Drive](https://drive.google.com/drive/folders/1_EkX93Jr42Y3Sng88yiRZOCuJ8a5382c)

+##Branching Strategy
+Feature based branching strategy will be used for this project